English not your home language? No problem!

 We are taking donations for the Food Cupboard from tomorrow onwards.
 Collection boxes will be in the shared areas at the start of the day.
 Detailed information and a list of suitable items will be sent home with your child.

-It gives advance information about term dates, parent consultations, curriculum workshops, concerts and more.
+It gives advance information about term dates, parent consultations, curriculum workshops, school trips, concerts and more.
 We recommend you find a prominent place to keep and look after it at home, so that you can always refer to the calendar throughout the year.
 It will also be published on the school website.

 Please make a note of all relevant dates, so that you are aware of what’s coming up and can make the most of what’s on offer.
 We do our best to provide further supporting information, but we expect parents to take responsibility for noting all the dates that apply to your child’s class to ensure you always know what’s coming up.